abhishekpingale22/jenkins-sample/jenkins-D1.md

 ### Create a Jenkins Freestyle Project
 - Click on **New Item** then enter an item name, select **Freestyle project**.
+- Enter some build commands i.e bash commands `printenv` to be executed in the freestyle project.

+#### Build with Parameters
+- Sometimes, it is useful/necessary to have your builds take several "parameters."
+- This can to run a Pipeline Job as per SDLC Environment or any other value to be passed on Job Runtime.
+- Under a specific jenkins project, select `Configure` option, select the checkbox `This project is parameterized` and `Add Parameter`
+- For testing the value of the runtime parameter, keep `Source Code Management` as `None`
+- The parameters are available as environment variables.
+So a shell $PARAM_VAR,can be used to access these values.

 - Select the GitHub project checkbox and set the Project URL to point to your GitHub Repository. `https://github.com/YourUserName/`

-- Under Source Code Management Section : Provide the Github Repository URL of the Maven Project, keep the branch as master.
+- Under Source Code Management Section: Provide the Github Repository URL of the Maven Project, keep the branch as master.

 - Go to Jenkins Project -> Configure -> Under Build Environment Build Step > Select "Invoke top-level Maven targets" from dropdown > select the Maven Version that we just created.